 Please note, permits for all cabin, campsite, and cottage reservations are non-transferable.
 Only the Primary Occupant listed on the reservation will be permitted to check in.

-The two campgrounds and 20 cabin trails offer a total of 189 campsites and 230 cabins, 30 of them winterized and one group camp for rental.
+The two campgrounds and 20 cabin trails offer a total of 189 campsites and 206 cabins, 17 of them winterized and one group camp for rental.
 The Quaker area also has vacation rental cottages.
 The seven Fancher Cottages are located in the southern part of the Allegany State park, adjacent to Quaker Run Creek and offer guests a unique camping experience.
-Named for Senator Albert T. Fancher, the "Father of Allegany State Park," each Fancher Cottage (located in the historic Quaker Area of the park) has a bathroom with shower, refrigerator, counter-top range and microwave.
-The fully accessible cottages sleep six, are furnished and stocked with pillows, bedding, cooking utensils, dishes and coffeemakers.
+Named for Senator Albert T. Fancher, the "Father of Allegany State Park," each Fancher Cottage (located in the historic Quaker Area of the park) has a bathroom with shower, refrigerator, cooking range, and microwave oven.
+The fully accessible cottages sleep six, are furnished and stocked with pillows, bedding, cooking utensils, dishes, and coffeemakers.
 In addition, each cottage has a grill and picnic table outside.

 Allegany Red House Area

 Make the most of your visit to Allegany State Park and the surrounding area.
 See what the Enchanted Mountains have to offer: Enchanted Mountains.

 Allegany has three pavilions.
 Prices range from $75 to $100 a day and can accommodate 35 to 80 people.
 Check availability at ReserveAmerica.com